livegnik/2way-poc-design/01-protocol/07-sync-and-consistency.md

 ### 5.1 Global sequence

-Each node assigns a strictly monotonic global sequence number to every envelope it accepts locally.
+Each node assigns a strictly monotonic global sequence number to every envelope it accepts locally (see [03-serialization-and-envelopes.md](03-serialization-and-envelopes.md)).

 Properties: